 Trends and Latest Developments in Presidential Term Discussions

 In recent years, there have been renewed discussions about the merits and drawbacks of the 22nd Amendment.
 Some scholars and political commentators argue that the two-term limit can hamstring effective leadership, especially in times of crisis.
-They suggest that experienced presidents might be better equipped to navigate complex challenges, and preventing them from serving longer could be detrimental to the nation.
+They suggest that experienced presidents might be better equipped to figure out complex challenges, and preventing them from serving longer could be detrimental to the nation.

 Tips and Expert Advice on Understanding Presidential Terms